Choosing Soil for Bonsai Trees

 Understanding drainage is of paramount importance in the quest to find the perfect growing medium for bonsai.
 Drainage is simply the process by which excess water escapes from the growing medium but there are a number of factors that bear upon the efficiency with which this happens.

-After watering it is important that liquid water is removed from the soil as quickly as possible for the health of the plant (to get oxygen back to those roots).
+After watering it is important that liquid water is removed from the soil quickly for the health of the plant (to get oxygen back to those roots).
 We are almost entirely dependent upon gravity to achieve this.
 Going back to school physics we know that water has a surface tension that causes it to cling to a surface.
 Throw water at a vertical smooth surface and most of it will fall away but some clings on because it’s surface tension is stronger than gravity pulling at it.

 Obviously soil consists of lots of particles with small spaces between them.
 Put simply the smaller and more closely packed the particles are, the less drainage can be achieved because the water has a lot of surface to hold onto, thus overcoming the force of gravity trying to pull the water down.
 Conversely the larger these pore spaces the faster water will pass from the soil.